Tag

 Understanding BDSM

-Before diving in, it’s crucial to understand what BDSM entails.
+Before diving into a BDSM experience, it’s crucial to understand what BDSM entails.
 BDSM stands for Bondage and Discipline, Dominance and Submission, Sadism and Masochism.
 It involves a consensual power exchange between partners, with a wide range of activities that can include bondage, sensory deprivation, impact play, and more.

 Step 1: Educate Yourself